Grant details Investigation Grants for Environmental Journalism

 Assessment criteria

-The jury will assess the applications based on these criteria:
+The jury assesses the applications based on the following criteria:

-Finally, the jury will also take into consideration the variety within the global selection of granted projects.
-This means diversity in terms of:
+Finally, the jury will also take into consideration the variety within the selection of granted projects for that round.
+This means the jury will seek diversity between the chosen projects. in terms of:

 • region (both regarding stories and team members)